OctopusDeploy/api-client.ts/README.md

 //
 // const client = await Client.create(configuration);

+// environment variables
+//
+// OCTOPUS_API_KEY: the API key used to connect to an instance of Octopus Deploy
+// OCTOPUS_HOST: the host instance of Octopus Deploy
+// OCTOPUS_SPACE: the space to target API commands in Octopus Deploy

 // assume conventional configuration via environment variables const client = await Client.create();
 if (client === undefined) {